davidthewatson/davidthewatson.github.io/src/about/index.md

 ###### <a name="software"></a>Software
 <img class="icon-headshot" src="/images/computer.jpg" alt="Studio" title="Studio"></img>

-Software started as a *personal* science for me - peeking and poking at *personal* computers.
+Software started as a *personal* science for me as an adolescent - peeking and poking at *personal* computers.

 Decades later I practice software as experiments in art and intuitive philosophy, like my <a href="https://www.quantamagazine.org/computer-scientist-donald-knuth-cant-stop-telling-stories-20200416/">heroes</a>.

-I like working across the entire spectrum of microcomputing to macrocomputing.
+I've been fortunate to work across the entire spectrum of software from microcomputing to macrocomputing.

-My work can be thought of as a kind of postmodern retrocomputing, a tongue-in-cheek smirk at the fact that *small pieces, loosely joined* scale well without much work.
+My work is a kind of deceptively postmodern retrocomputing, a tongue-in-cheek smirk at the fact that simple glue code piped together scales well when profiled and performance-tuned on a cycle.
+The complexity is tamed by keeping an architectural boundary from the dark basement where hackers stay up late to integrate the scary daemons and shadows that dwell there.

 My work has spanned:

 * [APIs](https://xmlrpc.sourceforge.net/documentation.pdf) and  [Automation](https://www.broadcom.com/products/mainframe/product-portfolio/automation-point)